euphonie/study-notes/Engineering Tools/Software Eng/Reliable Cloud Infrastructure.md

 **KPIs**
 - Metrics that can be used to measure success
+- Not the same as a goal or objective, the goal is the outcome or result wanted to be achieved, the KPI is a metric that indicates whether you are on track to achieve the goal
+- For each KPI, define ta
+- To be must effective they should be accompanied by a goal
 - Common Business KPIs
 	- Return on Investment, ROI
 	- Earnings before interest and taxes, EBIT